 The Driver of the Month and Driver of the Year Programs are both sponsored by Montana Trucking Association Safety Committee.
 Applications are received monthly from carrier members and the monthly winner is selected by Safety Committee.
 To be eligible, a driver must drive for an MTA member domiciled in Montana and be employed with their current company for a least one year.
 The Driver of the Month winners are eligible for the Driver of the Year honor which is awarded each year at MTA’s annual convention.

 DRIVER OF THE YEAR

-Montana’s Driver of the Year is selected each year by the Montana Trucking Association and awarded at the yearly MT Trucking Expo.
+Montana’s Driver of the Year is selected each year by the Montana Trucking Association and awarded at the yearly MT Trucking Annual Convention.
 Montana’s Driver of the Year can compete in the annual American Trucking Associations’ National Driver of the Year program.

-The Fleet Safety Award is open to all current MTA carrier members that have applied for a fleet safety award in their mileage category and have a minimum of 200,000 MT miles.
+The Fleet Safety Award is open to all current MTA carrier members that have applied for a fleet safety award in their mileage category.
 The winner is chosen by an independent panel of judges using various safety criteria, such as activity in the Safety Committee, Truck Driving Championships, Driver Appreciation Week, previous Fleet Safety Awards; involvement in America’s Road Team, and the company that displays an overall exemplary safety program with no accidents in the current year.